 The performance shares are excluded from the diluted weighted-average shares used to calculate earnings per share until the performance criteria is probable to result in the issuance of contingent shares.
-As of January 31, 2018, we have deemed 55,125 shares related to the December 2015 grant of performance shares as probable to vest.
-We expect to settle these shares in December 2018 by issuing 27,563 shares and paying the value of the equivalent number of shares in cash, along with accrued dividends thereon.
+As of July 31, 2018, we have deemed no shares related to the December 2015 and January 2016 grants of performance shares as probable to vest.